 Under the Code Provision A.2.1 of the CG Code, the roles of chairman and chief executive should be separate and should not be performed by the same individual.
 The duties and responsibilities of the chief executive were shared among the members of the Board during the Reporting Period.
 In view of the size of operation of the Group, the Board considers that it will be suitable for implementing the Company's strategies under this arrangement.
 The Board shall review this arrangement from time to time to ensure appropriate and timely action is taken to meet changing circumstances.
-Following the resignation of Mr. Wang Zhaofeng as an executive Director and the Chairman with effect from 24 June 2019, the duties and responsibilities of the Chairman were shared among the members of the Board.
-During the Reporting Period, Ms. Li Yang was appointed as an executive Director and the Chairman on 22 January 2020.

-Moreover, under the Code Provision A.4.1 of the CG Code, non-executive directors should be appointed for a specific term, subject to re-election.
+Under the Code Provision A.4.1 of the CG Code, non-executive directors should be appointed for a specific term, subject to re-election.
 Mr. Ho Chi Fai, an independent non-executive Director, is not appointed for a specific term but his directorship is subject to retirement by rotation and re-election in accordance with the Bye-laws and the Listing Rules.
 Under the Bye-laws, one-third of the directors shall retire from office by rotation at each annual general meeting.
 According to the Listing Rules, every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.